skrysmanski/devlog/content/articles/cpp/project-tutorial-1--create-project/index.md

 *Note:* The keyword `__declspec(...)` is a Microsoft specific extension to C++ (see [here](http:*msdn.microsoft.com/en-us/library/3y1sfaz2.aspx)).
 So it only works in Visual C++.
 There is an alternative (more portable?) way to specify which classes/functions are to be exported.
 For this, a "Module-Definition File" (`.def`) needs to be created.
 However, creating such a file is more tedious than specifying the export statement directly in the code.
 For more information, see [this article](http:*www.codeguru.com/cpp/cpp/cpp_mfc/tutorials/article.php/c9855).

 Now, when you compile the library project, an additional `.lib` file will be created.
 This file is used to import the exported classes/functions in another project.
 (If you don't export anything, the file won't be created.)
-How to do this, is explained in [[1722|part two of this mini series]].
+How to do this, is explained in [part two of this mini series](project-tutorial-2--project-dependencies.md).

 ## dllimport necessary?